-:: Drilling a Straight Hole, 3rd Ed - iPad Edition
+:: Drilling a Straight Hole, 3rd Ed - Tablet Edition

-Drilling a Straight Hole, 3rd Ed - iPad Edition
+Drilling a Straight Hole, 3rd Ed - Tablet Edition

 When rotary drilling first began, operators and drillers assumed that if they held the kelly vertical when starting the hole, the drill string and bit would drill a straight hole.
 During a boom in 1928, however, the industry began to suspect that holes were crooked.
 On occasion, wellbores actually intersected.
 In addition, actual drilled depths did not correspond to projected formation depths.
 Hole deviation could add serious costs to the operator and possibly provide legal problems when wells accidentally drilled onto another lease or into another wellbore.
 Throughout the years, borehole survey instruments have undergone many refinements to help drill crews keep their well on target.